Splat/crypto_challenge/README.md

 # crypto_challenge
 Repository for the Philly BSides yearly crypto challenges.

-## Hints
-- For all challenge answers are lowercase.
-- Remember to remove new lines when checking checksums!

 ## Challenges
 | Year    | Link                | Description |
 |---------|---------------------|-------------|